Cheapest car insurance in New Mexico for a bad driving record

 Cheapest car insurance after an accident in New Mexico

-State Farm has the lowest rates after an accident at $1,919.
-Progressive also has affordable rates at $2,288.
+State Farm has the lowest average rates after an accident at $1,919 a year.
+Progressive also offers affordable rates, averaging $2,288 per year.

 Drivers with accidents on their record typically pay higher insurance rates than those with a clean record.
 While car insurance rates may increase after one accident, multiple accidents can increase rates even more.